Angelica Catalani: Biography

 the great, the far-famed Catalani supplied the place of both, and for many years reigned alone, for she would bear no rival, nor any singer sufficiently good to divide the applause...It is well known, that her voice is of a most uncommon quality, and capable of exertions almost supernatural.
 Her throat seems endued (as has been remarked by medical men) with a power of expansion and muscular motion by no means usual, and when she throws out all her voice to the utmost, it has a volume and strength that are quite surprising; while its agility in divisions, running up and down the scale in semi-tones, and its compass in jumping over two octaves at once, are equally astonishing.
 It were to be wished,... that she was less lavish in the display of these wonderful powers, and sought to please more than to surprise; but her taste is vicious, her excessive love of ornament spoiling every simple air, and her greatest delight (indeed her chief merit) being in songs of a bold and spirited character, where much is left to her discretion (or indiscretion), without being confined by the accompaniment, but in which she can indulge in ad libitum passages with a luxuriance and redundancy no other singer ever possessed, or if possessing ever practised, and which she carries to a fantastical excess.

-The opinions of all good judges were nearly the same with the above; but the public was led completely away by her marvellous powers.
-She made her début December 15, 1806, in the 'Semiramide' of Portogallo, composed for her expressly.
+The performance received a consistent consensus among contemporary critics, while the general public was strongly influenced by her vocal abilities.
+Her debut took place on December 15, 1806, in the opera Semiramide by Portogallo, a work composed specifically for her performance.

 She appeared also in 'Mitridate,' 'Elfrida,' and most unwillingly in 'La Clemenza di Tito,' for the strict time required in Mozart's music, and the importance of the accompaniments, were not suited to her style.

 She was, however, the singer who introduced to the English stage his 'Nozze di Figaro,' in which she played Susanna to admiration.

 In the 'Orazi' she performed the part of the first soprano, Curiazio, that of the first woman being filled by Ferlendis.

 In 'Didone' she caused the rôle of Enea to be sung by Madame Dussek, who was entirely unfitted for it; and, in another opera, she made Madame Dussek act the first woman's part, choosing for herself that of the primo uomo.
 Subsequently, she assumed also the place of prima buffa, and succeeded equally well in that line; singing with greater simplicity and ease, she was by some preferred in comic opera.

 Her face and figure suited both styles; for her handsome countenance was capable of great varieties of expression.
 Her gains soon became enormous.
 She was the great attraction of Goold's management, and her engagements entailed on the theatre an expense surpassing anything before experienced.